-Figure 4.1: Depth reconstruction from small-motion videos.
+Figure 4.1: We construct dense depth map from small motion videos.
 Traditional methods give noisy depth estimation in low-texture regions as (b).
 We use surface normal prediction to fill the holes in sparse depth map in (c) and improve depth estimation accuracy in low-texture region as shown in (d)

-We choose PixelNet [2] as our surface normal prediction method.
+We choose PixelNet[2] as our surface normal prediction method.
 It utilizes VGG-16 multilevel convolutional layers to encode multiscale image features and then form a hypercolumn descriptor.
 The descriptor is sent to fully-connected multilayer perceptrons to generate output class labels.
 In our case, the class labels represent surface normal data.